- Religion and Philosophy»

 I was required to study many of the psychology theories and its founding fathers.
 There is much knowledge here.
 But, there are many concepts and theories in psychology that go against Christian principles.
 For example at the time I had to study the DSM-IV > Which is the Diagnostic and Statistical Manual of mental disorders.
 It is what is known as the “Psychiatric Bible.
 It serves to broaden one’s knowledge on clinical language and facilitates diagnosis.
 Which may require psychotropic interventions… One refers here, in order to professionally label or should I say make a clinical diagnosis.
 This can at times I believe somewhat hinder one seeing the uniqueness of the individual and often rules out the spiritual element of their character...
 The DSM-IV actually contains a plethora of information on hundreds of possible mental disorders!
 A Psychiatrist is both a Medical Doctor MD who is a specialist in mental disorders they can prescribe medications that Psychologists cannot.

 As a Pastoral Counselor/Minister, I was required to have a relative understanding of the process… We as well in our practicum had lessons on evaluating many of the characters in the Bible as well and seeing how they could have possibly been perceived?
-KNOW most of the time they would have been unfavorable labeled by this criteria… Most would be thought of as a bit strange and some with mental disabilities or severely depressed.... .I had to know about secular counseling methods to a degree, but my interest was in the spiritual aspect and how it serves to bring about “wholeness!”
+KNOW this; most of the time they would have been unfavorable labeled by this criteria… Most would be thought of as a bit strange and some with mental disabilities, unloving, not kind, aloof, uncaring or severely depressed.... .I had to know about secular counseling methods to a degree, but my interest was in the spiritual aspect and how it serves to bring about “wholeness!”
 God can fill the void in one’s life like no other!
 I saw it time after time in the shelter.
 I also realized that many do not subscribe, respect, nor care to prescribe to this belief, nor believe in the Bible!
+Nor do they want you to tell them otherwise.

-Being a minister is not just a position that one turns on and off.
-It is a facet of our everyday lifestyle that requires us to constantly seek our LORD for direction in and about the public as well as during worship...
+Being a Minister is not just a position that one turns on and off.
+It is a facet of our everyday lifestyle that requires us to constantly seek our LORD for direction in and about the public, in private as well as during worship...
 In some places of worship the clergy can be very territorial.
 The plethora of denominations vary in what they perceive to be proper protocol.
-There is no need to compete for attention when there are others present or who are assigned to step up to a task at hand.
+There is no need to compete for attention or position when there are others present or who are assigned to step up to a task at hand.
+Some have many clergy members but only a select few can do certain things?
 I truly believe that the LORD recognizes and knows who we are wherever we are.
 You can sit in the pulpit, back, middle, front or side.
 What HE is most interested in is the posture of our hearts.
-It is not really always about what one sees you do...One must simply invoke and invite the infilling presence of HIS HOLY SPIRIT within us & all around us, as well as and pray for the good of all present!
+It is not really always about what one sees you do...One must simply invoke and invite the infilling presence of HIS HOLY SPIRIT within us & all around us, as well as and PRAY for the good of all present!

 Now the Supreme Court has even voted against the WORD of GOD and in favor of "same sex unions" I personally find this disturbing.
 If this is your choice call it what it is “an alternative relationship” of the same sex.
 If you are not in agreement you can be considered judgmental and uncaring and….
 I am "PRO MARRIAGE" GOD'S WAY!
 I also believe that this compromises our Christian Values however I realize that we all must answer to the Lord for our choices...
 Just wait because pretty soon we are all going to be forced to accommodate "same sex unions" above our Christian beliefs...
 We have come a long way… But have we really?
 Just something to really think about!